-The Status of Cannabis Legalization in Vermont
+The Status of Cannabis Legalization in VT

 Vermont became the ninth state to legalize recreational cannabis on January 22, 2018.
 The Vermont Legislature became the first in the US to legalize recreational marijuana without the use of a ballot initiative.

 The Vermont Marijuana Registry (VMR) was established by the Department of Public Safety (DPS) to oversee the rules and regulations that govern the medical cannabis program.
 SB 76 sets out certain parameters used by the VMR for qualifying patients and caregivers to receive access to medical cannabis.

 Only patients and caregivers in the registry, who have medical marijuana ID cards can purchase medical cannabis from VMR-licensed dispensaries.
 Patients may only obtain cannabis from their designated dispensary, and may only designate one (1) dispensary at a time.
 Patients may change their designated dispensary only once in a 90-day period.
 There are five (5) state-licensed dispensaries; a sixth may be added when the program includes more than 7,000 patients.

 Patients in the registry are authorized to purchase and consume medical cannabis if they meet certain requirements for eligibility.
 To become a registered medical marijuana patient, a person must be diagnosed with a debilitating medical condition, and receive a recommendation by a health care professional in the course of an established healthcare professional-patient relationship.